RocketCommunicationsInc/astro-uxds/ui-components/radio-button.md

 # Radio Button

+## Adding a Second header
+And some content

 Radio Buttons allow users to mutually select an option from a predefined set of options.
 When one selection is made, the previous selection becomes deselected.
 One option should always be selected.

 ## Rules of Thumb {.rules-of-thumb}